Vitamin D is an extremely important vitamin that has powerful effects on several systems throughout your body (1).

-Unfortunately, at this point there is very little research about the effects of vitamin D supplements on wound healing in people with deficiency.
+Unfortunately, there is very little research about the effects of vitamin D supplements on wound healing in people with deficiency at this point.

 Vitamin D plays a crucial role in calcium absorption and bone metabolism.

-Many older women who are diagnosed with bone loss believe they need to take more calcium.
+Many older people who are diagnosed with bone loss believe they need to take more calcium.
 However, they may be deficient in vitamin D as well.

-Low bone mineral density is an indication that calcium and other minerals have been lost from bone.
-This places older people, especially women, at an increased risk of fractures.
+Low bone mineral density is an indication that your bones have lost calcium and other minerals.
+This places older adults, especially women, at an increased risk of fractures.

-In a large observational study of more than 1,100 middle-aged women in menopause or postmenopause, researchers found a strong link between low vitamin D levels and low bone mineral density (27).
+In a large observational study in more than 1,100 middle-aged women in menopause or postmenopause, researchers found a strong link between low vitamin D levels and low bone mineral density (27).

 However, a controlled study found that women who were vitamin D deficient experienced no improvement in bone mineral density when they took high-dose supplements, even if their blood levels improved (28).